tkratochvila/VerifyServer/README.md

 # OSLC Automation Adapter
 - author: Ondrej Vasicek
 - project: AUFOVER
-- description: OSLC Verification Server based on LYO client developed by Ondrej Vasicek for Honeywell.
+- description: OSLC Verification Server based on LYO client developed by Ondrej Vasicek from Honeywell.
+Need to run on linux server with formal verification tools installed and server ports opened.

 # How to build and run
 First run or clean run: